Peterbilt vs Kenworth: Which is Better?

 Snap-Shot of the Data: Peterbilt vs Other Popular Models

-Although our registered owner data was taken in 2021, the trends remain the same in 2025:
+Be Warned: Our registered owner data was collected in 2021.
+However, the trends generally remain the same in 2025:

-- Peterbilt is still the second-most owned semi truck in the United States
+- Peterbilt is still the second-most frequently owned semi truck in the United States

 - Kenworth follows closely behind with just 11K less registered